grtrout/marriott-workshop/README.md

     You will notice that the UI looks very similar to the Confluent Cloud dashboard.

-2. Click on the cluster, then click on **Topics**, and you should notice the **dbserver1.inventory.customers** topic that you had created in Confluent Cloud in Step 3.
-This is your first confirmation that Control Center and local Connect cluster are successfully connected to Confluent Cloud.
+2. Click on the cluster, then click on **Topics**, and you should notice the **stocks_topic** and **users_topic** topics that you had created in Confluent Cloud earlier.
+This is your first confirmation that Control Center and the local Connect cluster are successfully connected to Confluent Cloud.

     <div align="center">
        <img src="images/c3-all-topics.png" width=50% height=50%>